Megha849/HygieiaDocs/pages/product1/product_view.md

 The product view displays each configured product's progression from code commit to deployment.
 To configure the Product Dashboard:

 1. Create a new dashboard.
-For steps, see [Create a New Dashboard].
+For steps, see [Create a New Dashboard](select_dashboard.md#create-a-new-dashboard).
 2. In the product dashboard screen, click 'Add a Team'.
 Enter the following details in the 'Add team' popup window:
    - Select a team dashboard from the drop-down list.
 The list displays all team dashboards created in Hygieia.
    - Optionally, specify a custom team name, and then click 'Add this team'.